-Sen. Chuck Schumer is asking the Federal Communications Commission chairman to grant a special waiver for tracing phone calls to all Jewish institutions and other entities that have been targeted as part of a recent wave of bomb threats.
+Prompted by a recent wave of bomb threats to Jewish institutions, Sen. Chuck Schumer is asking the Federal Communications Commission chairman to grant a special waiver for tracing phone calls made to facilities that have been targeted.

 In a letter sent Tuesday to FCC Chairman Ajit Varadaraj Pai, Schumer (D-N.Y.) noted that on Monday bomb threats were simultaneously made to Jewish community centers in 11 states.
-The centers targeted included one in Plainview and others in Staten Island, Westchester, New Rochelle and Tarrytown.
+The centers targeted included one in Plainview and others in Staten Island and Westchester County.

 “Valuable intel” is needed “to help stop the threats and thwart these phony calls that have a real economic and psychic impact,” Schumer said in a news release.
 “Perpetrators terrorizing Jewish communities across the country — and here on Long Island — should not be allowed to hide in the shadows.”

-Schumer said the waiver would allow targeted centers to work with local law enforcement to access “critical” caller ID information that would allow the callers to be identified and located.
-Normally the FCC permits a caller to have an anonymous number but with the waiver the agency is allowed to unscramble the number so that it is visible, Schumer spokesman Angelo Roefaro said.
+Schumer said the waiver would allow targeted centers to work with local law enforcement to access “critical” information about callers’ idenities and locations.
+Normally the FCC permits a caller to have an anonymous number, but with the waiver, the agency is allowed to unscramble the number so that it is visible, Schumer spokesman Angelo Roefaro said.

 A comment from the FCC was not immediately available.

-In a letter to Pai sent Tuesday, Schumer pointed to a ‘swatting’ threat directed at the Middletown School District last year to show how the technology can be key in these investigations.
+In a letter to Pai sent Tuesday, Schumer pointed to a threat directed at the Middletown School District last year to show how the technology can be key in these investigations.
+Schumer said former FCC Chairman Tom Wheeler consented to a special waiver allowing the school district to access caller information.

 Once Middletown got the waiver, and that fact was publicized, the calls stopped, Roefaro said.